kora-projects/kora-docs/mkdocs/docs/en/documentation/junit5.md

 ### Test { #test }

-The `@KoraAppTest` annotation is supposed to be used to annotate the test class.
+To enable the Kora extension, annotate the test class with `@KoraAppTest`.
+The annotation connects the `JUnit 5` extension, finds the generated graph of the specified `@KoraApp` application, and prepares the dependency container for the test.

 Parameters of the `@KoraAppTest` annotation:

-- `value` - required parameter that points to the class annotated by `@KoraApp`, representing a graph of all dependencies that will be available within the test.
+- `value` - class annotated with `@KoraApp` whose component graph will be used in the test (`required`, no default).
-- `components` - list of components to be initialized within the test, components that are not declared within the test are specified using special annotation `@TestComponent`.
+- `components` - additional component classes that should be included in the test graph in addition to components discovered through `@TestComponent` (default: `{}`).
-- `modules` - list of modules with components connected in the application, which should be additionally included in the dependency container within the test.
+- `modules` - additional modules with component factory methods that should be connected to the test graph (default: `{}`).

+Only module interfaces can be specified in `modules`.
+If the whole graph needs to be tested, inject `KoraAppGraph` or do not limit the graph to individual `@TestComponent` components.

 ===! ":fontawesome-brands-java: `Java`"